How to Choose a Greenhouse Heater

 Heating a greenhouse will be ineffective if your greenhouse covering is not insulated.
 Because of this, only Solexx greenhouses or those with twin-walled polycarbonate panels (such as Riga or Sunshine) should be heated.
-Also, it is best that the greenhouse’s frame is insulated so that heat will not be lost in this manner.
-If you would like to boost insulation in your greenhouse so that your heating will be more effective, you can line the walls of your greenhouse with bubble wrap.
+Here are some insulation comparisons of various types of greenhouse coverings.
+Also, it is best that the greenhouse frame is insulated to prevent heat loss.
+If you would like to improve insulation in your greenhouse, you can line the walls with bubble wrap.

 Finding the Necessary Number of BTUs

 Heaters are rated by the number of BTUs (a measurement of heat) that they produce.
 It is important to pick a heater that has the proper amount of BTUs for your greenhouse; using a heater that produces more BTUs than needed will only waste energy and may cause your greenhouse to overheat.
-You should consult our heater calculator to find out how many BTUs you need based on the size of your greenhouse, your climate and how warm you want to keep the greenhouse.
-A min/max thermometer is a great way to monitor the lows in your greenhouse so that you know how much heat you need.
+You should consult our heater calculator to find out how many BTUs you need based on the size of your greenhouse, your climate and desired greenhouse temperature.
+A greenhouse thermometer is a great way to monitor the temperatures in your greenhouse so that you know how much heat you need.

 Several types of heaters are available, depending on the required number of BTUs and the desired fuel source.
 Electric heaters are available, as well as heaters that run on natural gas or propane.
-Operating costs for each of these options are fairly similar, so it is simply a matter of what you find to be most convenient.
-If you decide to use one of our natural gas or propane heaters, you have the option between vented and non-vented heaters.
+Operating costs for each of these options are fairly similar.
+If you decide to use a natural gas or propane heater, you have the option between vented and non-vented heaters.
 Generally, non-vented heaters are used because they are slightly less expensive and are adequate for most greenhouse situations.
 However, there are some areas that require that only vented heaters are used within structures, so you should check locally before making your decision.
 Vented heaters are also recommended for greenhouses producing sensitive plants, such as orchids or begonias.
-You can read more about all of our available heaters here.
+You can read more about all of our greenhouse heaters for sale here.